#Article

 The main issue to keep in mind with disparate impact is that many employers believe they’re being fair by applying consistent standards for all.
 But these practices may actually be advantageous for certain groups while disadvantaging others.
 The key is to make your protocols equitable, not equal.

-How Big of a Problem is Disparate Impact?
+How Big of a Problem Is It?

 Employers can no longer afford to ignore this phenomenon.
 Even testing as thorough and standardized as the general practitioner (GP) clinical examination in medicine causes an adverse impact.
 In fact, evidence has shown that ethnic minority doctors are four times more likely to fail the examination than their white counterparts.